 import numpy as np arr = np.arange(5) print(arr) print('After reversing the array using [::-1]: ') print(arr[::-1]) # [0 1 2 3 4] # After reversing the array using [::-1]: # [4 3 2 1 0]

-- One caveat in this approach is that if the array is not contiguous in memory (e.g., due to striding or other advanced slicing), a copy might be created.
+This method is concise, efficient, and brief.
+However, the array is not contiguous in memory (e.g., due to striding or other advanced slicing), so a copy might be created.

 Method 2: Using numpy.flip()

-The numpy.flip() method reverses the order of elements in an array along the given axis and creates a new array in memory.
+The numpy.flip() method reverses the order of elements in an array along the specified axis, creating a new array in memory.

 import numpy as np main_arr = np.array([11, 21, 19, 18]) print(main_arr) reversed_arr = np.flip(main_arr) print('After reversing the array using np.flip(): ') print(reversed_arr) # [11 21 19 18] # After reversing the array using np.flip(): # [18 19 21 11]